rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 -   Students will be able to utilize shortcuts on the keyboard, Spectacle, terminal, and VS Code
 -   Students will start building good habits and gain an understanding of how to be a more efficient coder

+## Instructions

+1. Open terminal.
+2. Navigate into `sei/sandbox`.
+3. Copy the https or SSH link to this repo by pressing the green Clone or Download button.
+4. Navigate into the directory AND open its contents at the same time by copying and pasting the following into terminal: `cd VSCode_Hacks_and_Setting_Up_For_Success && code .`

 ## Agenda

 -   Preface: The importance of starting good habits today
 -   Part 1: Screen Real Estate and Window Management with Spectacle
 -   Part 2: VS Code Extensions, Settings and Shortcuts
--   Part 3: Mac Shortcuts
+-   Part 3: Mac Shortcuts\*
--   Part 4: Terminal Shortcuts
+-   Part 4: Terminal Shortcuts\*
--   Part 5: Typing
+-   Part 5: Typing\*
 -   Further Reading & Resources

+> For this morning, we will focus on getting through Parts 1 and 2 in depth.
+For students who would like more practice with Mac commands, Terminal shortcuts, and Typing skills for coding, Parts 3, 4, and 5 are included for future reference.

 ## A Quick Note